-Sylvan Dale Wildlife
+Sylvan Dale Ranch Wildlife & Natural History

 Sylvan Dale has 3,200 acres of wildlife habitat, interspersed with Roosevelt National Forest.

-The main ranch grounds are located in an ecological transition zone that includes the Big Thompson River corridor, grasslands (both native prairie remnants and pastures) foothills shrubland, ponderosa pine forest, and prairie wetlands.
+The main ranch grounds are located in an ecological transition zone that includes the Big Thompson River corridor, grasslands (both native prairie remnants and pastures), foothills shrubland, ponderosa pine forest, and prairie wetlands.
 Ecological diversity means species richness.

 The Ranch has been involved in restoration of bighorn sheep, wild turkeys, and other native species to the area in cooperation with the Colorado Division of Parks and Wildlife.
-From their start at Sylvan Dale these animals have expanded both north and south along the mountain front.
+From their start at Sylvan Dale, these animals have expanded both north and south along the mountain front.
 Those bighorn sheep that you see in the Narrows of the Big Thompson Canyon likely were born at Sylvan Dale.

 The geological story of Sylvan Dale is fascinating.
 Classes from nearby universities use the Ranch for field trips because of the diversity of lessons to be learned in a compact area.
 The Rocky Mountains rise from the Great Plains at Sylvan Dale.
-Rocks exposed range in from 1.8 billion year old granite of Alexander Mountain to sands and gravels from the last Ice Age, a few thousand years ago.
-A guide to the geology of Sylvan Dale is available on-line.
+Rocks exposed range in from 1.8-billion-year-old granite of Alexander Mountain to sands and gravels from the last Ice Age, a few thousand years ago.
+A guide to the geology of Sylvan Dale is available online.